erkandem/swagccg-py2py/swagccg/docs/source/design.rst

 Imports
 ^^^^^^^^^^
-The :func:`client_imports_f` can be used to define imports and as well as a module level comment.
+The :func:`client_imports_f` can be used to define imports and a module level comment.

 Reference: :func:`src.client_template.client_imports_f`